Pink Pepper Essential Oil

 Pink pepper is native to South America and its botanical name is Schinus molle.
 It is extracted from the pink peppercorn tree, Baies Rose Plant and the Peruvian Pepper tree.
 The essential oil is steam distilled from the pink peppercorn fruit.

 The pink pepper tree was considered a sacred tree by the ancient Incans.
-It has aromatic berries, bark, and leaves which were used in herbal remedies for health benefits.
+It has aromatic berries, bark, and leaves which were used in herbal solutions for health benefits.

 Today, pink pepper essential oil is most commonly used in cosmetics for its fresh, spicy, pink pepper smell.
 It is mainly used in perfumes, for diffusers, aromatherapy and skincare products.